ayshaax/reproducible_research/README.md

 ### 8. Commit and push the changes to your GitHub repo

-Once you have completed the analysis, we are ready to update the GitHub repository.
+Once you have completed the analysis, you are ready to update the GitHub repository!

 - Make a list of the packages required and save them in a file called "package-versions.txt".